This is Part 2 of my review of the brand new InterContinental London O2 hotel.

 There was a decent hot and cold canape selection as well as a range of drinks – I had an English sparkling rose which is not something you see every day.
 What is not pictured, because it was very dark, is a large dining area which is actually bigger than the sofa area shown.

-I don’t ‘do’ gyms, but this one is seems OK (IC Park Lane, to be fair, has a well regarded gym as well).
+I don’t ‘do’ gyms, but this one is seems OK.
 The InterContinental London O2 gym even has a bit of natural daylight.

 The spa (ESPA) and pool are on the ground floor.
 The pool is stunning as you can see: